Northeastern Minnesotans for Wilderness (NMW)

 Sydney is experienced in political campaigns and is excited to do everything possible to save the Boundary Waters.
 She has worked with campaigns on every level from school board to the president but most recently helped lead the successful Jacob Frey for Mayor campaign.
 She is a graduate of the University of Minnesota, where she got her start as an organizer for MPIRG.
 She lives in Northeast Minneapolis and when not trying to save the world she likes to explore from the seat of a bike or in the chapters of a good book.

 Megan was born and raised in Minnesota and took many trips to the North throughout her life.
 This fueled her love for the outdoors and passion for paddling, hiking, camping, rock climbing and snowboarding.
 She graduated from the University of Minnesota in 2016 with a B.A. in Strategic Communications with a minor in Design.
 Megan is passionate about storytelling, protecting the environment and planning adventures in the Wilderness.

 Regional Organizer & Ely Office Manager

 Levi was introduced to the Boundary Waters in 2009 when he moved to Ely, Minnesota to study Wilderness Management at Vermilion Community College.
 While attending Vermilion Levi lived on the shore of Fall Lake -- just a short paddle from the Wilderness boundary -- where he developed his passion for canoeing and the BWCAW.
 In the summer of 2013 Levi was part of a canoe expedition that began on Birch Lake (just downstream from proposed mining projects) and ended at Churchill, MB on Hudson Bay.
 The trip took 63 days and covered just over 1000 miles.
 Levi has also studied Natural Resource Conservation at the University of Idaho and worked as a wilderness ranger and wilderness guide.
-He runs the Campaign’s national headquarters at Sustainable Ely and outreach efforts in Northern Minnesota.
+He runs the Campaign’s national headquarters in Ely and outreach efforts in Northern Minnesota.